 These are the key findings from a new national survey of 811 likely voters under the age of 35 conducted for March For Our Lives by Change Research from October 28-31, 2022.
 This is critical information for campaigns as young voters are more likely than others in the March For Our Lives coalition to vote on Election Day.

-Here are the toplines:
+Here are the toplines for voters under 35:

 53%